camillebalima/XMLDemo/CitiesXLSX/README.md

    ![XML After formatting](https://github.com/camillebalima/XMLDemo/blob/main/img/XML_AfterFormatting.PNG) ![XSL Code](https://github.com/camillebalima/XMLDemo/blob/main/img/XSL_Code.PNG)

    ### VBA CODE
      ´´´
     Sub Import_XML()
     Dim xml_File_Path As String
     Dim wb As Workbook

-    'Load XML Data into a New Workbook Application.DisplayAlerts = False
+    '//Load XML Data into a New Workbook Application.DisplayAlerts = False
      xml_File_Path = "N:\POSTGRAD\PROJECTS\XSLT\XMLDemo\CitiesXML_Copy\cities.xml"
      Set wb = Workbooks.OpenXML(Filename:=xml_File_Path)

-    'Copy Content from New workbook to current active Worksheet wb.Sheets(1).UsedRange.Copy ThisWorkbook.Sheets("Tabelle1").Range("A1")
+    '//Copy Content from New workbook to current active Worksheet wb.Sheets(1).UsedRange.Copy ThisWorkbook.Sheets("Tabelle1").Range("A1")

-    'Close New Workbook & Enable Alerts
+    '//Close New Workbook & Enable Alerts
      wb.Close False
      Application.DisplayAlerts = True
-     End Sub
+     End Sub´´´
-   ´´´

  # Conclusion
  This is my first experience with VBA Macros and excel.
 It was more diffictult for me to do this project but I am happy with what I have been able to do for a first projectL.
 I understand how important it is and I actually love the concept.